Attorney-Client Privilege for Financial Institutions in Internal Investigations, Audits, and Bank Regulatory Exams

 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will examine attorney-client privilege for banks and financial institutions.
+This CLE course will examine attorney-client privilege for banks and financial institutions.
 We will provide practical guidance for safeguarding the attorney-client privilege, how to respond to document requests that seek privileged information, and how to respond to regulatory requests for privileged information and the consequences of sharing privileged information with regulators.

 - Bank regulatory agencies and the bank examination privilege